wensente27/nafalls-tle-documentation/website/docs/rpi-basics/host-rpi-remotely.md

 :::note

-pi is the default username.
+`pi` is the default username.
+`raspberry` is the default password if you haven't changed it.

 :::